Chicago Mayor Lori Lightfoot loses re-election bid, concedes defeat - UPI.com

 Feb.
 28 (UPI) -- Chicago Mayor Lori Lightfoot has lost her re-election bid and conceded defeat, becoming Chicago's first one-term mayor in 40 years.

-Lightfoot conceded the race Tuesday evening, shortly before 9 p.m., after 89% of the precincts showed the mayor headed for a third-place finish with 16.4% of the vote.
+Lightfoot conceded Chicago's mayoral race Tuesday evening, shortly before 9 p.m., after 89% of the precincts showed the mayor headed for a third-place finish with 16.4% of the vote.

 "Obviously, we didn't win the election.
 But I stand here with my head held high and my heart full of thanks," Lightfoot told supporters.

-While none of the candidates received more than 50% of the vote required to win, the top two candidates out of nine on the ballot will advance to an April 4 runoff election.
+While none of the candidates received more than 50% of the vote required to win, the top two candidates out of the nine on the ballot will advance to a runoff election on April 4.

 In her concession speech Tuesday, Lightfoot told her supporters she is "rooting and praying for the next mayor of Chicago."